 One of the vital aspects of our everyday lives is that we eat whatever our heart desires.
-However, our dogs have a limited choice and have to eat to what we feed them.
-Thus, we have to make sure that we’re keeping them happy, healthy and safe.
-Even though we consider our furry pets to be a part of our family, we have to face the fact that they are physiologically different from us.
-With regard to this, we have to make sure that what we put into our bodies is safe for us to put into theirs.
+However, our dogs have a limited choice and have to eat what we feed them.
+Thus, we have to make sure that we’re keeping them happy, healthy, and safe.
+Even though we consider our furry pets to be a part of our family.
+We have to face the fact that they are physiologically different from us.
+We have to make sure that what we put into our bodies is safe for us to put into theirs.
 When deciding which pet food trend your dog might benefit from, you should check these factors:

-Those of you interested in a raw food diet for your pets are often mesmerized by the idea of a shinier coat, healthy skin, more energy and better oral health for their pet.
-Pet Health Organizations strongly suggests that pet lovers should consult with their veterinarian before feeding cats or dogs raw food.
+Those of you interested in a raw food diet for your pets are often mesmerized by the idea of a shinier coat, healthy skin, more energy, and better oral health for your pet.
+Pet Health Organizations strongly suggest that pet lovers should consult with their veterinarian before feeding cats or dogs raw food.

-You may find that some veterinarians believe that raw diets are not quite appropriate for dogs with certain illnesses or home environments; however, we recommend following the recommendation of your personal vet as they are already look into the health of your pet.
+You may find that some veterinarians believe that raw diets are not quite appropriate for dogs with certain illnesses or home environments; however, we recommend following the recommendation of your personal vet.
+They are already looking into the health of your pet.

 Follow Up With Your Vet